-- (10) Overtime Category 37.
-Solely at management's discretion, employees in classes otherwise assigned to Overtime Category 17 may receive cash at straight-time rates for all hours worked in excess of eight (8) in any workday or forty (40) in any work week or eighty (80) in a two (2) work week period. - (11) Overtime Category 38.
-Solely at management's discretion, employees in classes otherwise assigned to Overtime Category 18 may be eligible to receive discretionary cash payments for overtime hours worked. - (12) Overtime Category 39.
+(9)Overtime Category 38.
+Solely at management's discretion, employees in classes otherwise assigned to Overtime Category 18 may be eligible to receive discretionary cash payments for overtime hours worked.

+(10)Overtime Category 39.
 Employees in the classes listed below shall receive compensatory time off at straight-time rates for all hours worked in excess of eighty (80) in a two (2) workweek period: